viennadatasciencegroup/jupyterhub/README.md

 https://myhost.mydomain
 ```

-To bring down the JupyterHub container:
+To bring down the JupyterHub container and delete all of a user's notebooks:

 ```bash
 docker-compose down